 - You want to send a welcome email to a user that signed up but not immediately just at a later time.
 Just create a delayed job that sends an email

 - When processing a job you hit a rate limit from an API.
-You will probably be told when the rate limit ends so you can put the job back to the queue, but delayed that specific time
+You will probably be told when the rate limit ends so you can put the job back in the queue, but delayed that specific time

 - In general, if you want to trigger something at a specific time in the future such as schedule a backup, a notification, a reminder, etc…